 This blog post outlines how to print with carbon paper and shows a couple of different ways to work into the prints.
-I was recently reminded by a colleague about the potential of printing with carbon paper and it made me want to have a go.
-If you are having to avoid using wet materials as you are working in a non-art room, it is a great alternative to monoprinting.
+I was recently reminded by a colleague about the potential of printing with carbon paper and it made me want to revisit this technique.
+It is a dry alternative to monoprinting and can achieve some wonderful effects.
 Watch the video below and see the helpful tips below.

 What is carbon paper?
 Carbon paper is a thin paper coated with carbon used to make copies of documents.
 Originally, typists would put a layer between two sheets of paper and then place the sheets in a manual typewriter, so that when they typed they would create two copies.
 It is different from graphite paper as carbon paper is permanent and the line is dark blue.
-You can get it on Amazon.com and Amazon.co.uk #ad
+You can purchase carbon paper here #ad

 The carbon paper can be used to create a drawing following these steps:

 You could go on to add watercolour like the image below.

 Here is another example of a carbon print.
 This time it’s a natural form.